PyCQA/eradicate/README.rst

 *eradicate* removes commented-out code from Python files.

-With modern revision control available there is no reason to save junk comments to the repository. eradicate helps cleans things up existing junk.
+With modern revision control available there is no reason to save junk comments to the repository. eradicate helps cleans up existing junk.

 -------
 Example